-The petroleum industry as well as the oil and gas industry is undergoing a significant shift, with this being driven by a few trends.
+The petroleum industry and the oil and gas industry are undergoing a significant shift, with this being driven by a few trends.
 While much of this has been through the increased implementation of technology, there have been several other factors at play.

 From sustainability efforts to legal challenges focused on certain practices, oil and gas companies have had to weather several factors and deal with many challenges.
 Though some have been relatively small in the past few months or years, they look poised to become larger in the coming years.

 10 Key Petroleum Trends

 As such, companies operating in the petroleum industry will need to adapt and position themselves accordingly.
-There are a few areas where they should focus on in particular.
+There are a few areas where they should focus in particular.

 Focus On Infrastructure

-Infrastructure, while being one of the larger parts of the petroleum industry, has been somewhat underserved for quite some time.
+While being one of the larger parts of the petroleum industry, Infrastructure has been somewhat underserved for quite some time.
 This has been changing in the past few years as more businesses place more investment into their supply and logistics.

 While this investment can be large, it can often be vital for a variety of processes outside of the extraction of oil and gas.
 Many of the investments that have been seen haven’t solely been focused on expanded networks, although this does play a large role.